Starfire Express recipe card downloads are here!

 This post is for my fellow food-lovers!
 Japanese curry is my favorite Japanese food (and yes, I somehow managed to pick a favorite though I love many more!).
 I'll spare you the long unwanted tale behind why since I know you're here for the recipe!
 Here it is:.
 Writing Fuel Recipe: Japanese Curry

-1 baked potato, cubed (pro-tip, peel, wash, and rub your potato before baking.
+1 baked potato, cubed (pro-tip, peel, wash, and rub your potato in oil before baking.
 Russet potatoes work great)

 1 carrot sliced thinly (or 1/2 bag frozen sliced carrots)